google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/display-a-notification.md

 - Stick to a consistent color scheme for your icons so at least all your icons are consistently displayed to the user.
-- Make sure they work in monochrome as some platforms may display them in such a way.
+- Make sure they work in monochrome as some platforms may display them that way.
 - Test the size and see what works for you.
 128px x 128px works well on Android for me but was poor quality on desktop.
 - Expect your action icons not to be displayed at all.